Full Metal Jacket: Music

-Kubrick's daughter Vivian, under the alias "Abigail Mead", wrote the film's score.
+Vivian Kubrick, under the alias Abigail Mead, wrote the film's score.
 According to an interview in the January 1988 issue of Keyboard, the film was scored mostly with a Series III edition Fairlight CMI synthesizer and a Synclavier.
-For the period music, Kubrick went through Billboard's list of Top 100 Hits for each year from 1962 to 1968 and tried many songs but found "sometimes the dynamic range of the music was too great, and we couldn't work in dialogue".
+For the period music, Kubrick reviewed Billboard's list of the top 100 hits for each year from 1962 to 1968, considering many songs but he found that "sometimes the dynamic range of the music was too great, and we couldn't work in dialogue."